njones61/ce547/docs/unit2/02_study_pt1/study_pt1_hw.md

 8\.
 Examine the solution.
 Note the shape of the water table as depicted by the head contours.

-9\.At this point, you may wish to experiment with the model by
+9\.
+At this point, you may wish to experiment with the model by
 >a) changing the pumping rates, <br>
 b) changing the K values (change the global value or try setting up zones of differing K)

 ## Submission

+Save the GMS project with the completed solution.
+Zip up all files associated with the project.

-Save your work in a file named `_hw.xlsx` and upload it on Learning Suite after we grade it together in class.
+Name your zip folder `study_pt1_hw` and upload it on Learning Suite after we grade it together in class.

 ## Grading Rubric